 Virtual Channel (VC) Frame Count Cycle Use Flag (1 bit, mandatory);

-Reserved Spares (2 bits, mandatory);
+SCID Extension (2 bits, mandatory);

 Virtual Channel Frame Count Cycle (4 bits, mandatory).

 Replay Flag

 Bit 40 of the Transfer Frame Primary Header shall contain the Replay Flag.

 Recognizing the need to store Transfer Frames during periods when the space link is unavailable, and to retrieve them for subsequent replay when the link is restored, this flag shall alert the receiver of the Transfer Frames with respect to its ‘realtime’ or ‘replay’ status.
 Its main purpose is to discriminate between realtime and replay Transfer Frames when they both may use the same Virtual Channel.